Majors & Minors

 Green Mountain College is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc. The education department is accredited by the Vermont State Department of Education.
 The programs in recreation and outdoor studies are accredited by the Council on Accreditation of the National Recreation and Park Association and the Association for Leisure and Recreation.
 Green Mountain College is a member of the Association of Vermont Independent Colleges.

 Green Mountain College is situated in southern Vermont’s beautiful lakes region, with the Adirondack Mountains to the west and the Green Mountains to the east.
 The 155-acre campus features athletic fields, a farm supporting a CSA and livestock, hiking trails, and a great swimming hole on the Poultney River.
 View our campus map.

-GMC competes in NCAA Division III.
-The College boasts seven men’s teams and seven women’s teams, including basketball, cross country, golf, lacrosse, soccer, tennis, track and field and volleyball.
+GMC competes in the NCAA North Atlantic Conference..
+The College boasts five men’s teams and five women’s teams, including basketball, cross country, golf, lacrosse, soccer.
 Club sports include men’s and women’s rugby and Ultimate Frisbee.